corex/kanboard-crtask/README.md

 - Name task colors.
 - Limit list of colors by adding names.
 - Task colors is shown under view switcher in task board.
+- Click on task color to filter on that color.
+Only works on status open.

 ## Installation
 You have the choice of following methods: